StudioEtrange/stella/README.md

 Then app2.sh will use the same stella folder than app1.sh

+* You can re-link an app to your stella version with command line

+-
+	./stella/stella.sh app link ./your-app

 * Two nested or linked stella applications will share the same cache folder.
 The first running cache stella application will be used.

 * From app1 you can use STELLA API functions connected to another app2 (means : in the context of app2)